220328-uta-sh-net-ext/training-code/A/Activity.md

 6. Create a branch named as dev-branch-yourname and add your CommandUsed.md file into it
 7. Make Pull request to your partners CommandUsed.md file and suggest some changes if you can.
 8. Partners will review each others CommandUsed.md file and partners can comment or suggest any other ways to write the above program.

+## Fizzbuzz activity
+- w.a.p. in shell scripting with following conditions:
+    - for a number between 1 to 20, print **fizz** if a number is divisible by 3
+    - print **buzz** if the number is divisible by 5
+    - print **fizzbuzz** if the number is divisible by both 3 and 5
+    - print nothing if the number isn't divisible by 3 or 5.
+- create the file by name fizzbuzz.sh